-Our objective is to form an opinion on the financial statements of the Authority under International Standards on Auditing (UK and Ireland).
+Our objective is to form an opinion on the financial statements under International Standards on Auditing (UK and Ireland).

 We report to you by exception in respect of your governance statement and other accompanying material as required, in accordance with relevant guidance prepared by the NAO on behalf of the Comptroller and Auditor General.